 In addition to this, any translations required can be incorporated into a workflow, which ensures that translations are processed correctly across all of your sites.

 This will inevitably allow for users to have a more efficient customer experience than if the site wasn’t personalised, which will, in turn, encourage more leads, sales and conversions.

 You’ll also want to ensure that your website has plenty of content-rich pages, but what does this mean exactly?
-Well, content-rich pages, simple put, is a website which has loads of valuable and insightful content for the reader to browse through.
-This will not only keep them onsite but will also allow you to establish yourselves as industry experts - a hub for customers to come and find answers to their questions.
+Well, content-rich pages, simple put, is a website that has loads of valuable and insightful content for the reader to browse through.
+This will not only keep them onsite but will also allow you to establish yourselves as industry experts – a hub for customers to come and find answers to their questions.

 The type of content which would be appealing to users would be;

 Product Benefits: what makes your products different from your competitors?
 Are the different benefits, materials used, environmental-friendly angles?

 Product descriptions: make these as detailed as possible, really taking the time to describe the look and feel of the product you are referring to.
 A great way to enhance the words on the page here is by having accompanying imagery – swatches, room set imagery, and images taken from different angles.

 Blog content: this is a brilliant way to inform your audience, while also engaging them with content that is relevant to their wants and needs.
 This type of content can be anything from interior design trends to helpful advice on transforming your home.
 This type of content is a great way to drive traffic to your website and increase your SEO (Search Engine Optimisation).
 The more optimised content you have on your site, the more content the search engines have to crawl and index.
 This means they can easily recognise that your site is a resource of information for people to access and will direct more and more users to your site for this reason.